JohnSmith0822/RS5M/README.md

 ossutil sync oss://xxxx/ /your/local/dir/
 ```

-The meta data can be found in:
+The meta data (caption, img url, etc.) can be found in:

 https://huggingface.co/datasets/Zilun/RS5M